 Linear actuators are common technical tools that proved to be effective solution for moving the solar receivers.
 An electric linear actuator is a device that converts the rotational motion of an electric motor into linear motion.
 With linear actuators you can lift, slide, adjust, tilt, push or pull objects of various mass, and they are easy to implement in many different applications.
 Mechanically, linear actuators are quite simple devices that have been extensively deployed in 2-axis and 1-axis trackers due to their precision and service reliabilty.

 The following video provides a rather detailed overview of the design, principle of operation, and specifications of electric linear actuators:

 The technical details of all the components of tracking systems would be beyond the scope of this course.
 It is important to understand though that additional components and more complexity, while improving efficiency of the solar panels and reflectors, add to the cost of the whole system and consume additional energy.

-Watch the following video (4:25), which demonstrates some technical features of a single-axis tracking system:
+This following video (4:25) demonstrates some technical features of a single-axis tracking system:

 THOMAS JENKINS: Here we have an example of something that might be at more of a commercial application of photovoltaic systems.
 We have several photovoltaic panels.
 We have two sets, we have one type on this structure, we have another type on the structure behind it.
 Both are mounted on what's called one-axis trackers, in that there are electric motors which turn these panels such that they track the sun as it goes from the east to the west.